tekknolagi/tekknolagi.github.com/_posts/2023-02-1-vscode-vexation.md

 past, this has manifested itself in fixes to audio drivers, the Linux kernel, and more.

-He only wanted to figure out why loading a Python file in VSCode was crashing.
+He only wanted to figure out why VSCode would not format a Python file.
+Turns out, the VSCode Python extension was crashing.
 Through some debugging and internet searching, he found a [GitHub issue][sudoissue] from September 8, 2022.
 It turns out that there was a bug in VSCode related to setuid binaries: it wasn't possible to `exec` a setuid binary from an extension, because the extension host process was launched with a Linux flag that prevented it from gaining any privileges.

 The issue was closed out on September 16, 2022 but the fix was released September 29, 2022.